Bl4omArchie/Data-structure-library/README.md

 This project goals are to understand linked list, examine techniques to implement it and finally, find an optimal way to implement this data structure.
 Later I would like to use it for a bignum structure and also make improvements with parallelization. <br/>
 For the coding language, I'll use C and also C++ for tests with GoogleTest Framework.

+## Roadmap

+Main task:
+- Implement feature for Doubly Linked List
+- Write test to verify their correctness
+- Change the makefile so it can compile GoogleTest
+- Make the readme for performance evaluation

+Futur work:
+- Implement Xor Linked List
+- Allow different types: 64 bits, 32 bits, 16 bits and more complexe type like associative array etc
+- Translate my Java associative array in C for this project

 ## Introduction